Porges/ways-to-play/src/games/chuck-a-luck/chuck-a-luck.md

 Chuck-A-Luck has an earned reputation of being a “suckers” game.
-In more modern casino variants the payout for all three dice matching is usually increased to make the game more attractive: a 5× payout still leads to a house edge of 6.94%, and even a 12× payout{%fn%}As used in the New Zealand variant of Sic Bo.{%endfn%} retains a house edge of 3.7%, higher than that of roulette.
+In more modern casino variants the payout for all three dice matching is usually increased to make the game more attractive: a 5× payout still leads to a house edge of 6.94%, and even a 12× payout[^nz] retains a house edge of 3.7%, higher than that of roulette.

+[^nz]: As used in the variant of Sic Bo that is played in New Zealand casinos.

 ### History